 Drawdown and Return/Open Drawdown Ratio

-The strategy achieved a lower drawdown level (31%) compared to the benchmark (55%).
-However, it is not a very small result, which should be taken into account when combining this strategy with others.
-The profit to open drawdown ratio was 7.5 (SPY: 5.17).
+The strategy achieved a lower drawdown level 33% compared to the benchmark 55%.
+While the maximum drawdown is still material and should be taken into account when combining this strategy with others, the profit to open drawdown ratio remains attractive at 7.87 (SPY: 5.77).

 Exposure

-The average exposure of the strategy is 53%, which allows it to be used in parallel with other systems without excessive capital utilization.
+The average exposure of the strategy is 55%, which allows it to be used in parallel with other systems without excessive capital utilization.
+On this basis, the exposure-adjusted return reaches 16.43% per year, compared with 11% for the benchmark, which highlights the strategy’s efficiency relative to the time it stays invested.

 Winning percent

-The effective transaction rate exceeded 76%, indicating a very high accuracy of the adopted entry and exit assumptions.
+The effective transaction rate was 74%, which still indicates a very high accuracy of the adopted entry and exit assumptions.

 SL & TP